-“The goal is to build care around the patient’s priorities,” explains Sunil R. Hingorani, M.D., Ph.D., member of the Fred Hutchinson Cancer Research Center’s Clinical Research and Public Health Sciences divisions and Founding Director of the Pancreas Cancer Specialty Clinic at Seattle Cancer Care Alliance (Seattle, Washington).
+“The goal is to build care around the patient’s priorities,” explains Sunil R. Hingorani, M.D., Ph.D., formerly with the Fred Hutchinson Cancer Research Center and former Founding Director of the Pancreas Cancer Specialty Clinic at Seattle Cancer Care Alliance.
+(Hingorani is now at the University of Nebraska Medical Center, Omaha).
 So, yes, you can and should take that coveted trip to Europe.
 It’s your provider’s responsibility to build in treatment breaks and change your dosing schedule accordingly.

 In fact, studies show that travel for cancer patients is associated with better outcomes—and not because patients are traveling for their care.